How to Make The Easiest Fluoride-Free Toothpaste in 5 Minutes

 Baking Soda

-Essential Oils (such as peppermint, lemon, or a blend like Thieves by Young Living.
+Essential Oils (such as peppermint, lemon, or a blend like Defender by Simply Earth– use code JOHNSONHOMENCFREE at checkout.
 Oils are optional but be sure to use a reputable, third party tested, and recommended for oral intake oil).

 Mix together coconut oil and baking soda in a bowl using a hand-held mixer or a standing mixer.
 Do not melt the coconut oil.
 I found out the hard way that the oil will separate from the baking soda, leaving you with a very salty experience.